collective/collective.gmaplocation/README.rst

 0.2
 ---

+- use content-core macro for location_view.
+  [jensens, 2011-12-03]

 - feature: unit of map height and width is now available in properties and edit form.
   [jensens, 2011-12-03]